nikitaq121/SelfAssessment/Skills/Programming.md

   - Expression: 🖐️ used
   - Heap
   - Function: 🖐️ used
-  - Procedure: 👂 heard
+  - Procedure: k
   - Method: 🖐️ used
   - Class: 🖐️ used
   - Prototype: 🎓 known
   - Event: 🖐️ used
-  - Type
+  - Type u
-  - Flag
+  - Flag u
   - Lexical scope: 🖐️ used
   - Code block: 🖐️ used
   - Conditions: 🖐️ used